jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_connect_details.md

 ### Alarms template

-Select the [configuration template][enterprise_cfgmonitor_templates] to apply to this connection.
+Select the alarms [configuration template][enterprise_cfgmonitor_templates] to apply to this connection.

 Select from any of the SQL Server configuration tempaltes that you have created through [Configure Alarms][enterprise_cfgmonitor_alarms] or select **Factory Settings Template** to apply the Factory Settings shipped with Spotlight.

-{% include note.html content="If you have selected the Windows server hosting this SQL Server instance then the template will apply to the Windows host as well." %}
+{% include note.html content="The template will apply to the Windows host of the SQL Server instance if you have identified the host." %}

-{% include tip.html content="Applicable only when creating a new SQL Server connection.
+{% include tip.html content="The alarms template option is applicable only when creating a new SQL Server connection.
 To apply a template to an existing SQL Server connection, see [Configuration Templates][enterprise_cfgmonitor_templates]." %}

-if a sql server linked to windows OS, the template will also apply to this linked Windows connection.

 ## Test the connection